robtweed/golgi/README.md

 only when needed, resulting in very short application load and start times.

 Unlike many of the UI frameworks that are currently in vogue, Golgi does not require or make use of bundling (eg using WebPack etc).
-The JavaScript files and WebComponents used by a Golgi application are dynamically loaded, on demand, as ES6 Modules.
+Your JavaScript files and WebComponents that define a Golgi application are dynamically loaded, on demand, as ES6 Modules.
 Avoiding a separate compilation/bundling step speeds up application development considerably, and doesn't require the creation and configuration of a complex build chain.
-All you need is the Golgi JavaScript file, and everything else is done by the Web Technology built into modern browsers.
+All you need to get up and running is the tiny Golgi JavaScript file, and everything else is done by the Web Technology built into modern browsers.

 # Documentation to follow